Please note that this article contains affiliate links, read disclosures here.

 #3 – Book early OR Off-peak times.

-If you are using Hopper – wait until you can get the best price for your airfare.
+If you’re using Hopper – wait until you can get the best price for your flight.

 After that, consider booking the hotel.